 Hear about the projects that were supported by the Annual Fund during the school year 2019/20 and the impact they had on students at ZIS.

 The new Secondary Campus is more than a new Middle School building.
-Read about the six ways the new campus will transform school life for Middle and Upper School students.
+Read about the ways the new campus is transforming school life for Middle and Upper School students.

 The Zurich International School Foundation, Inc. is a U.S. non-profit organization with the mission of supporting education, and Zurich International School in particular.
 You make a US Tax deductable donation in US Dollars here.